realworldocaml/book/en/07-error-handling.md

 ...
 ```

-A `try`/`with` clause would first evaluate `<expr>`, and if that
+A `try/with` clause first evaluates it's body, `<expr>`.
+If no
-evaluation completes without returning an exception, then the value of
-the overall expression is the value of `<expr>`.
+exception is thrown, then the result of evaluating the body is what
+the entire `try/with` clause evaluates to.

-But if evaluating `<expr>` leads to an exception being thrown, then
+But if the evaluation of the body throws an exception, then the
-the exception will be fed to the pattern match statements following
+exception will be fed to the pattern match statements following the
-the `with`.
-If the exception matches a pattern, then the expression
+`with`.
+If the exception matches a pattern, then we consider the
+exception caught, and the `try/with` clause evaluates to the
-on the right hand side of that pattern will be evaluated.
-Otherwise,
+expression on the right-hand side of the matching pattern.

-the original exception continues up the call stack, to be handled by
+Otherwise, the original exception continues up the call stack, to be
-the next outer exception handler, or terminate the program if there is
+handled by the next outer exception handler.
+If the exception is
-none.
+never caught, it terminates the program.

 ### Cleaning up in the presence of exceptions